 - a.
-Once an ad hoc committee has completed its task, the supporting department shall submit a report to the mayor, with a copy to the city clerk, stating completion of the ad hoc committee tasks and request the dissolution of the ad hoc committee. - b.
-An ad hoc committee is automatically dissolved one year after its first meeting, unless it is dissolved earlier under Rule 12.C.3.a. - c.
+Once an ad hoc committee has completed its task, the supporting department shall submit a report to the mayor, with a copy to the city clerk, stating completion of the ad hoc committee tasks and request the dissolution of the ad hoc committee; - b.
+An ad hoc committee is automatically dissolved one year after its first meeting, unless it is dissolved earlier under Rule 12.C.3.a; and - c.
 The City Clerk will provide a periodic report to Council announcing the dissolution of ad hoc committees.

-D. Regional Organizations
+C. Regional Organizations

-The mayor shall appoint council representatives to the regional organizations and joint powers agencies listed in the documents maintained by the city clerk, subject to council approval.
+The mayor shall appoint council representatives to the regional organizations and joint powers agencies listed in the documents maintained by the city clerk, with consensus of council.

-CHAPTER 13- BOARDS AND COMMISSIONS
+CHAPTER 13 - BOARDS, COMMISSIONS AND COMMITTEES